How Sungrade Solar Keeps Millennials Involved in a Growing Workplace

 “Disengaged employees will often do the bare minimum to achieve their tasks and avoid negative attention from management” Zain states.

-A company should seek to engage it’s younger employees by making positive feedback public and negative feedback something that they can keep to themselves.
+A company should seek to engage it’s younger employees by making positive feedback public and confronting negative feedback transparently while keeping it constructive and private.
 The old days of managing by fear and intimidation are more likely to clear your office floor of productive employees long before it achieves the results you are looking for.

 8. Encourage and Embrace Diversity

-If you're a motivated millennial, looking for an opportunity to challenge and grow yourself - email: careers@sungrade.solar"
+Lastly, if you're a motivated millennial, looking for an opportunity to challenge and grow yourself with an amazing team culture - email: careers@sungrade.solar

 CONVERSATIONS